James-Djoteng/youth_talk_defense/README.md

 ## Getting Started

 - Clone the repo to your local machine in vs code !
+- run flutter pub get to get dependencies (make sure flutter installed on your machine.
+If you get a package mismatch issue run flutter upgrade to update to the latest version.
+If you still have the error, read the specific package flutter is pointing out and run fluter pub get package-name(and version if specified.
+The error should tell you the command you should run to install the package))
 - Choose chrome(web) as your emulator
 - Go to the main.dart file at lib/main.dart
 - Run the app "Without Debugging" / in your terminal run firebase hosting:channel:deploy preview-youthTalk(this will run and test the app so you can test extra feaures apart from ui and front-end adjustments)